-For BiTeCl, the electron-phonon contribution is opposite to that calculated in BiTeI and BiTeBr, and with increasing temperature it leads to a reduction of the minimium band gap size and to an increase of the strength of Rashba splitting of the conduction bands.
-The distinct effects of electron-phonon coupling can be attributed to the larger band gap of BiTeCl compared to that of the heavier bismuth tellurohalides, which suppresses the interband transitions in favor of the intraband transitions compared to the compounds with smaller band gap.49 The thermal-expansion contribution in BiTeCl exhibits the same trend as that of BiTeI and BiTeBr, but the temperature dependence is weaker.
-Overall, the minimum band gap of BiTeCl has a weak temperature dependence, and the Rashba parameter of the conduction band decreases by about 0.01 eVÅ from 0 K to 300 K, determined by a small increase of the Rashba energy which is overcompensated by a small increase of the Rashba momentum.
+For BiTeCl, the electron-phonon contribution is opposite to that calculated in BiTeI and BiTeBr, and with increasing temperature it leads to a reduction of the minimum band gap size and to an increase of the strength of Rashba splitting of the conduction bands.
+The distinct effects of electronphonon coupling can be attributed to the larger band gap of BiTeCl compared to that of the heavier bismuth tellurohalides, which suppresses the interband transitions in favor of the intraband transitions compared to the compounds with smaller band gap [51].
+The thermal-expansion contribution in BiTeCl exhibits the same trend as that of BiTeI and BiTeBr, but the temperature dependence is weaker.
+Overall, the minimum band gap of BiTeCl has a weak temperature dependence, and the Rashba parameter of the conduction band decreases by about 0.01 eV Å from 0 to 300 K, determined by a small increase of the Rashba energy which is overcompensated by a small increase of the Rashba momentum.

 We next discuss the origin of the decrease in Rashba splitting with increasing temperature predicted in the bismuth tellurohalides, and we focus on BiTeI which exhibits the strongest changes.
-Following Bahramy and coworkers, the spin-orbit interaction driving Rashba splitting can be treated within perturbation theory in a $\mathbf{k} \cdot \mathbf{p}$ model, with a leading-order correction to an electronic state $\epsilon{n\mathbf{k}}$ given by18 where $\Delta \mathbf{k} = \mathbf{k} - \mathbf{k}0$ is the crystal momentum measured from a reference \mathbf{k}0 taken to be the A point, p is the orbital momentum, and H{SOC} is the spin-orbit Hamiltonian.
-Equation (3) allows us to distinguish three contributions to the strength of Rashba splitting:18 (i) the magnitude of spin-orbit coupling encoded by $H{\rm SOC}$, (ii) the selection rules on the matrix elements in the numerator, and (iii) the energy difference in the denominator.
-Contributions (i) and (ii) are well optimized in the bismuth tellurohalides as they are comprised of heavy elements exhibiting strong spin-orbit coupling.
-They also have crystal-field splittings of the valence and conduction bands of opposite sign, making the two bands symmetryequivalent and therefore allowing the relevant matrix elements.
-Bahramy and co-workers argued that contribution (iii) is also optimal in the bismuth tellurohalides, as the small A-point band gaps (Γ -point for BiTeCl) make the denominators in Eq.
-(3) small, enhancing the Rashba splitting.18
+Following Bahramy and co-workers, the spin-orbit interaction driving Rashba splitting can be treated within perturbation theory in a $\mathbf{k} \cdot \mathbf{p}$ model, with a leading-order correction to an electronic state $\epsilon{n\mathbf{k}}$ given by [18]

+where $\Delta \mathbf{k} = \mathbf{k} - \mathbf{k}0$ is the crystal momentum measured from a reference $\mathbf{k}0$ taken to be the A point, p is the linear momentum, and $H{\text{SOC}}$ is the spin-orbit Hamiltonian.
+Equation (3) allows us to distinguish three contributions to the strength of Rashba splitting [18]: (i) the magnitude of spin-orbit coupling encoded by $H{SOC}$ , (ii) the selection rules on the matrix elements in the numerator, and (iii) the energy difference in the denominator.
+Contribution (i) is well optimized in the bismuth tellurohalides as they are comprised of heavy elements exhibiting strong spinorbit coupling.
+Contribution (ii) is also optimal, as the crystalfield splittings of the valence and conduction p bands are of opposite sign, resulting in both valence and conduction band extrema of $p{z}$ character.
+This makes the two bands symmetry equivalent and therefore allows the relevant matrix elements to be nonzero.
+Bahramy and co-workers argued that contribution (iii) is also optimal in the bismuth tellurohalides, as the small A-point band gaps ( $\Gamma$ point for BiTeCl) make the denominators in Eq.
+(3) small, enhancing the Rashba splitting [18].